spikedboy/Guerrilla/README.md

 This is the Guerrilla help :) Plugin made by DS

-COMMANDS: you may also type /guerrilla instead of /g
+COMMANDS: you may also type /guerrillaPlugin instead of /g

 /g create <name> - creates a Guerrilla with the name <name>

-/g disband - deletes your guerrilla (only leader)
+/g disband - deletes your guerrillaPlugin (only leader)

 /g claim - claims the chunk you are standing on

-/g join <name> - joins the guerrilla you have been invited to
+/g join <name> - joins the guerrillaPlugin you have been invited to

-/g invite <player> - invites the player to your guerrilla
+/g invite <player> - invites the player to your guerrillaPlugin

-/g kick <player> - kicks a player from your guerrilla
+/g kick <player> - kicks a player from your guerrillaPlugin

 /g unclaim - unclaims the chunk you are standing on